cettia/cettia.github.io/projects/cettia-javascript-client/1.0.0-RC1/api/index.md

 URI is used to determine a type of a transport as well as identify a name of an endpoint literally so that it should follow a specific URI format according to transport.
 However, some exceptions are allowed for the sake of convenience.

 * Relative URI: It's converted into the absolute one but only available in browser.
-* URI whose scheme is `http` or `https` and which has no `transport` param: It's translated into three URIs which correspond to WebSocket, HTTP Streaming and HTTP Long polling in order.
+* URI whose scheme is `http` or `https` and which has no `cettia-transport-name` param: It's translated into three URIs which correspond to WebSocket, HTTP Streaming and HTTP Long polling in order.

 _Simplest one._